Supergrow

 Pros:

-• Combines SEO, analytics and reporting into one data-rich dashboard.
+• Combines SEO, analytics, and reporting into a single data-rich dashboard.

-• Automation saves time on tracking, optimisation and reporting workflows.
+• Automation saves time on tracking, optimization and reporting workflows.

 • Continuous feature updates help agencies track evolving AI search and SERP formats.